sap-tutorials/Tutorials/tutorials/hana-cloud-sqlscript-libraries/hana-cloud-sqlscript-libraries.md

 [ACCORDION-BEGIN [Step 2: ](Enter the Library Code)]
-1. Click on the new `masterdata.hdblibrary` file in the `libraries` folder and the editor should open with the shell of the libary.
+1. Click on the new `masterdata.hdblibrary` file in the `libraries` folder and the editor should open with the shell of the library.

     !![editor](2_1.png)